患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Treatment for childhood non-Hodgkin lymphoma may cause side effects.

-For information about side effects that begin during treatment for cancer, see our Side Effects page.
+To learn more about side effects that begin during treatment for cancer, visit Side Effects.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include the following:
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
+Late effects of cancer treatment may include:

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
-For more information, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

 Patients may want to think about taking part in a clinical trial.

-Follow-up tests may be needed.
+Follow-up care may be needed.

-Some of the tests that were done to diagnose the cancer or to find out the stage of the cancer may be repeated.
-Some tests will be repeated in order to see how well the treatment is working.
+As your child goes through treatment, they will have follow-up tests or check-ups.
+Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
-These tests are sometimes called follow-up tests or check-ups.

 Treatment Options for Childhood Non-Hodgkin Lymphoma

-Burkitt lymphoma/leukemia
+Burkitt lymphoma

-Treatment of Burkitt lymphoma/leukemia
+Treatment of Burkitt lymphoma

 For information about the treatments listed below, see Treatment Option Overview.

-Treatment of recurrent or refractory Burkitt lymphoma/leukemia
+Treatment of recurrent or refractory Burkitt lymphoma

 For information about the treatments listed below, see Treatment Option Overview.